 Timely presentation on issues of historical responsibility

-By focusing on one German town’s wrenching reconsideration of its involvement in national crimes, Stumbling on History: An Art Project Compels a Small German Town to Face its Past serves as a springboard to discuss questions of historical responsibility, inspiring students to develop an energetic, empathetic sense of citizenship.
+This program focuses on the installation of Stolpersteine, Stumbling Stones, to memorialize victims of the Holocaust.
+Based upon the book, Stumbling on History: An Art Project Compels a Small German Town to Face its Past, this program focuses on one German town's wrenching reconsideration of its involvement in national crimes.
+This program serves as a springboard to discuss questions of historical responsibility, inspiring community members to develop an energetic, empathetic sense of citizenship.

 It's amazing what young people can do!
 This presentation features how students changed lives through community-service projects - from obtaining pensions for former Negro Baseball League players to changing the name of a park from remembering a slave holder to honoring a black leader.